-The City operates the Home Repair Program, which is funded by CDBG and serves low- and moderate-income homeowners in Federal Way.
+The City operates the Home Repair Program, which is funded by CDBG and serves low- and moderateincome homeowners in Federal Way.
 The program provides emergency and standard repair and renovation services that help families remain in their homes.
 The program is a means of retaining and enhancing affordable housing and serves to support aging in place, as well as strengthening the neighborhoods in which the homes are located.
 The program does not specifically target households with elderly individuals, but does serve primarily older adults and often incorporates renovations that assist individuals in staying in their home longer with additions such as ramps, bathroom upgrades including grab bars and accessible showers, and so on.
 While allowable and often part of larger projects, the City's Housing Repair Program is not well suited for smaller repairs that often allow older adults to remain in their homes.
 The City will look at the feasibility of developing a minor home repair program for older adults focusing on aging in place and retaining their homes.
+2023 CDBG funds will begin a Minor Housing Repair Program as a pilot, serving older adults with smaller projects and will offer assistance as grants.